Crypto.com Tax Reporting 2026 – Complete US Filing Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Yes.
-Crypto.com issues Form 1099-DA for US users who sold or exchanged crypto, and 1099-MISC for income-type rewards over $600.
-Both forms are sent to the IRS.
+Start for free →Yes — and with two forms.
+Crypto.com issues Form 1099-DA for sales and exchanges, and 1099-MISC for income-type rewards over $600 (staking, referral bonuses).
+Both go to the IRS.
+If you have either, it's already in their system.

 - Download your 1099-DA and full transaction history CSV